 "Most of the time,” cautioned Maaike, "people don’t care about your story.
 In fact, they barely read it.
 They need to see what’s in it for them.
 The time of your employees is valuable, so make sure your messages are crisp and contain a call to action."

 For her, data is key, allowing communicators to craft targeted, relevant content.
-But there are certain tried and true methods.
+But there are certain surefire methods.
 One certainty is that video content will always outperform a long email.
 But whatever content you’re crafting, it’s best when it’s bold, fast, and easy to read.

 Tyler advised communicators to be creative, and to make things colorful and enjoyable.
 He also pointed out how important a sense of community is to today’s workforce.
 "Readers want to feel connected to the storytellers," he said.

-Communicators should be allowed to tell their own stories in order to be really authentic.
+To be really authentic, communicators should be free to tell their own stories.
 "It’s more likely that people will believe your stories if you choose the right spokesperson."
 Tyler advised content creators to be as authentic as possible when creating content, and to be alert to the different tones and expectations of your internal audience.

 Maaike told a great story about how Brussels Airline created a video feature for their employee app about what was happening with the airline’s fleet while it was grounded during the Covid-19 lockdown.
 It was such a unique piece of content that it eventually made its way to CNN.